 Frequently Asked Questions (FAQ’s)

-If you have a citation issued by the City of Fairbanks, it will look like one of the following samples:
+If you have a citation issued by the City of Fairbanks, the AGENCY will read “Fairbanks Police Department” or “FPD.”

 For insurance-related violations, you must present a copy of your citation and proof that the vehicle was insured at the time of the offense to the City Attorney’s Office, 800 Cushman Street.
 When your citation has been marked corrected, return the corrected copy to the City Clerk’s Office.

 For equipment violations, you must bring a copy of your citation and the modified vehicle to the Fairbanks Police Department for inspection at 911 Cushman Street.